Explainable AI via Learning to Optimize: Introduction

 \section{Introduction}

-A paradigm shift in machine learning is to construct explainable and transparent models, often called explainable AI (XAI)\cite{van2004explainable}.
-This is crucial for sensitive applications like medical imaging and finance (\eg see recent work on the role of explainability\cite{arrieta2020explainable,adadi2018peeking,dovsilovic2018explainable,samek2019towards}).
+A paradigm shift in machine learning is to construct explainable and transparent models, often called explainable AI (XAI) \cite{van2004explainable}.
+This is crucial for sensitive applications like medical imaging and finance (\eg see recent work on the role of explainability \cite{arrieta2020explainable,adadi2018peeking,dovsilovic2018explainable,samek2019towards}).
 Yet, many commonplace models (\eg fully connected feed forward) offer limited interpretability.
-Prior XAI works give explanations via tools like sensitivity analysis\cite{samek2019towards} and layer-wise propagation,\cite{bach2015pixel,montavon2019layer}, but these neither quantify trustworthiness nor necessarily shed light on how to correct ``bad" behaviours.
+Prior XAI works give explanations via tools like sensitivity analysis \cite{samek2019towards} and layer-wise propagation \cite{bach2015pixel,montavon2019layer}, but these neither quantify trustworthiness nor necessarily shed light on how to correct ``bad" behaviours.
 Our work shows how learning to optimize (L2O) can be used to directly embed explainability into models.

 The scope of this work is machine learning (ML) applications where domain experts can create approximate models by hand.
-In our setting, the inference $\sN_\Theta(d)$ of a model $\sN_\Theta$ with input $d$ solves an optimization problem.
+In our setting, the inference ${N}_\Theta(d)$ of a model ${N}_\Theta$ with input $d$ solves an optimization problem.
 That is, we use

 where $f_\Theta$ is a function and $\sC_\Theta(d) \subseteq \bbR^n$ is a constraint set (\eg encoding prior information like physical quantities), and each (possibly) includes dependencies on weights $\Theta$.
-Note the model $\sN_\Theta$ is \textit{implicit} since its output is defined by an optimality condition rather than an explicit computation.
+Note the model ${N}_\Theta$ is \textit{implicit} since its output is defined by an optimality condition rather than an explicit computation.
+To clarify the scope of the word \textit{explainable} in thi swork, we adopt the following conventions.
+We say a model is explainable provided a domain expert can identify the core design elements of a model and how they translated to expected inference properties.
+We say a \textit{particular inference} is explainable provided its properties can be linked to the model's design and intended use.
+Explainable models and inferences are achieved via L2O with our proposed certificates.

 A standard practice in software engineering is to code post-conditions after function calls return.
-Post-conditions are criteria used to validate what the user expects from the code and ensure code is not executed under the wrong assumptions.\cite{anaya2018clean} We propose use of these for ML model inferences (see Figures \ref{fig: eye-candy} and \ref{fig: python-sample-code}).
+Post-conditions are criteria used to validate what the user expects from the code and ensure code is not executed under the wrong assumptions. \cite{anaya2018clean} We propose use of these for ML model inferences (see Figures \ref{fig: eye-candy} and \ref{fig: python-sample-code}).
 These conditions enable use of certificates with labels -- pass, warning or fail -- to describe each model inference.
 We define an inference to be \textit{trustworthy provided it satisfies all provided post-conditions}.

 Two ideas, optimization and certificates, form a concrete notion of XAI.
 Prior and data-driven knowledge can be encoded via optimization, and this encoding can be verified via certificates (see Figure \ref{fig: diagram-certificate-model-flow}).
 To illustrate, consider inquiring why a model generated a ``bad'' inference (\eg an inference disagrees with observed measurements).
 The first diagnostic step is to check certificates.
 If no fails occurred, the model was not designed to handle the instance encountered.
 In this case, the model in (\ref{eq: L2O-model}) can be redesigned to encode prior knowledge of the situation.
 Alternatively, each failed certificate shows a type of error {and} often corresponds to portions of the model (see Figures \ref{fig: eye-candy} and \ref{fig: certificate-diagram}).
 The L2O model allows debugging of algorithmic implementations and assumptions to correct errors.
 In a sense, this setup enables one to manually backpropagate errors to fix models (similar to training).